Smrdgy/renpy-journey-keeper/README.md

 Some game developers rename save/load screens while customizing them, breaking the mod's detection system when it looks for "save"/"load" screen names.

 ### Scenario B: No independent screens
-#### Solution
+#### Solution (sort of)
 In extreme cases were you are unable to find the save/load screen(s), follow these steps:
 1. Press `ALT + P` (or draw `P` -> `Up + Right + Down + Left` on a touch screen) to cycle the sidepanel visibility to "Always visible".
 2. Do what you need to do.
 3. Press `ALT + P` (or the touch screen equivalent) again to hide the sidepanel.

+> **Note** The visibility cycle has 3 modes, in order to bring the sidepanel back again, you will have to repeat the press multiple times.

 #### Reason:
 So far, in all of my tests, there has only been one game where the developer integrated the save/load screens directly into the game screen, making them impossible to detect.

 ## UI is too big or too small
 The mod was developed with a 1080p resolution in mind.
-Older games, often using 720p resolution, may encounter sizing issues.
+Older games, often using 720p resolution, or newer using 4K may encounter sizing issues.

 ### Solution:
 1. Open settings (⚙️).